awused/aw-fm/README.md

 ### Defaults

 The defaults should make some level of sense.
-Hit `?` for a popup containing all customizable keybinds.
+Hit `?` for a popup containing all current customizable keybinds.

 Mouse controls are not customizable but should work as expected.
 Middle clicking on a file or directory is the same as the `NewBackgroundTab` command below.
-Shift clicking on a tab will open it in a horizontal split, control clicking in a vertical split.
+Control clicking on a tab will open it in a horizontal split, shift clicking leads to a vertical split.

 ### Customization